-Homage to Catalonia is George Orwell’s account of his time fighting in the Spanish Civil War.
+Homage to Catalonia is George Orwell’s account of his experience fighting in the Spanish Civil War.
 It is perhaps the best primary account of the war in the English language.

 War is a slog.
-Most days are spent trying to fend off boredom rather than participate in deadly battles.
+Most days are spent trying to fend off boredom rather than participating in deadly battles.
 For those who glorify war, this book is an essential read.
-It presents a human and down to earth view of war that is grounded in reality.
+It presents a human and down-to-earth view of war that is grounded in reality.

 The book also looks at Orwell’s time in Barcelona when he wasn’t fighting on the front.
 It details the city as it goes through the realities of war and the various states that can emerge as a result.

 It’s a fascinating book and one that I cannot recommend enough.
 I learnt about the Spanish Civil War and the realities of war in general.

 Orwell’s writing is easily accessible and he does not shirk from documenting what he sees around him in the most real terms.
 If you’re interested in history and a fan of Orwell, this is a must-read!

 Perhaps the most interesting part of Homage to Catalonia is Orwell’s description of war.
 Far from being the all-action slugfest, we see in Hollywood, his experience was more sedate.
 This is why it’s one of the best George Orwell books.

 Orwell describes his experience at the Aragon front in intimate detail.
 Expecting to find a lively war, he is instead confronted with the reality of trench warfare, where not much happens.

 His description is forthright and vivid.
 He describes the long days when he was fighting off boredom instead of fascists.
 Then, he goes on to detail the awful conditions that he had to endure, such as bad food and terrible sleeping conditions.